jbampton/tooling-docs/content/pages/data-model.md

-Title: Apache Trusted Release Data Model
+Title: Apache Trusted Releases Data Model
 license: https://www.apache.org/licenses/LICENSE-2.0

 _This is a discussion and the actual implementation will diverge._